 - Warm sunshine brings out butterflies such as brimstone and comma butterflies.

 - In evenings young fox cubs may be spotted.

 - Bats emerge from hibernation when night temperatures rise about 5 degrees C.

-- Migrant birds from Africa to the UK can now be heard in the dawn chorus, including house martin, swallow and swift.
+- Migrant birds from Africa to the UK can now be heard in the dawn chorus, including house martin and swift.